verifa/ansible-katas/1-my-first-playbook/README.md

 ![playbook run output image](/.utils/assets/my-first-playbook_img_2.png)

-Let's open up the `playbook.yml` again and take a look at some of the details to understand what happened.
+Let's revisit the `playbook.yml` and take a look at some of the details to understand what happened.

-For now we only have one *play*, named "install cowsay".
-The play has the parameters `hosts: all` and  `become: yes` which can be ignored for now.
+A playbook can have many *plays*, but for now we only have one, named "install cowsay".

+The play has the parameters `hosts: all` and  `become: yes` which we will ignore for now.

 However, what is important for now is the `tasks` list.
+The task list is the actual stuff that Ansible will try to do to your target host.
 Right now we have one task in the task list, called "Execute the script".
-This task is a `shell` task, meaning we can use it to write shell commands that ansible will execute.
-Our task runs an apt-get update, and then installs cowsay.
+This task is a `shell` task, meaning we can use it to write shell commands.
+In this case it runs an apt-get update, and then installs cowsay.

 ## Exercise 2: Make a change